If you’re looking to enhance your person-centered care approach, you’re in the right place.

 This is person-centered care.

-Person-centered care can be defined as a philosophy of service provision where services are maximally responsive to each individual’s unique needs, values, and preferences.
+Person-centered care is a philosophy of service provision where services are maximally responsive to each individual’s unique needs, values, and preferences.

 Like every person, Karen was not just a patient.